 A range of tracking is carried out by staff in order to assess that pupils are making sufficient progress.
 Summative assessment is used on a day to day basis during lessons to identify areas of weakness and possible interventions that maybe required.
-Formative assessments are carried out at the end of term by each class and the results are analysed to identify any gaps inteaching and learning which are then addressed accordingly through planned targeted interventions.
+Formative assessments are carried out at the end of term by each class and the results are analysed to identify any gaps inteaching and learning which are then addressed accordingly.

-At the end of both Key Stage One and Two pupils take part in National SATs tests which are made upof two different papers.
-The first being arithmetic, which focuses on the four rules and the ability to use known maths facts fluently.
+At the end of both Key Stage One and Two pupils take part in National SATs tests which are madeup of two different papers.
+The first being arithmetic, which focusses on the four rules and the ability to use known maths facts fluently.
 The second focuses on reasoning and the ability to apply mathematical understanding to everyday life.
 These are both timed and pupils are given opportunities across all areas of the curriculum to apply their knowledge and rehearse test techniques in order for them to gain confidence and be able to achieve their potential.

-Children are encouraged to assess their own abilities from years 1 - 6 through self-assessment adalso peer assessment.
+Children are encouraged to assess their own abilities from years 1 - 6 through self-assessmentand also peer assessment.

 All work is marked in line with the school's marking policy.
-Both written and verbal feedbacks are used to move children's learning forward.
+Both written and verbal feedbacks areto move children's learning forward.